Systemic Integration of Freedom and Respect, for Blockchains and Other Crypto Projects

 Officers Had No Duty to Protect Students in Parkland Massacre, Judge Rules

-What ensures freedom of movement is a free market.
-Respect for property rights enables people’s decisions—to engage in commerce without any unjust authority intervening and dictating arbitrary rules and penalties.
+What really ensures freedom of movement is a free market.
+Respect for property rights enables people’s decisions to engage in commerce without any unjust authority intervening and dictating arbitrary rules and penalties.
 Trust in individuals to interact in life-giving ways to trade ideas, values, goods, and services, is the primary deterrent to a society of arbitrary and illegitimate impositions.
-Collectivistic notions of governments and their enforcement of imagined borders both generate and reflect fears, animosity, prejudice, and bigotry—essentially, age-old in-group/out-group dynamics.
+Collectivistic notions of governments and their enforcement of imagined borders both generate and reflect mistaken ideas that create fears, animosity, prejudice, and bigotry.
+Age-old in-group/out-group biases can lead to lots of dehumanizing dynamics.
 Eliminating such institutionalized coercion will go a long way to meeting everyone’s need for respect.

-Regardless of their rationale, governments prevent untold commerce and human movement from happening on a daily basis around the world (https://openborders.info).
+Regardless of their rationale, governments around the world prevent untold commerce and human movement from happening on a daily basis (https://openborders.info).
 Misunderstandings coupled with fear and control issues, i.e., lack of trust, no doubt underlie this.
-Freedom and respect in the realm of ownership not only enable free movement and trade; they also responsibly and effectively resolve the immense seen and unseen costs of “public property.”
+Freedom and respect in the realm of ownership not only enable free movement and trade; they also responsibly and effectively resolve the immense seen and unseen costs of “the commons,” or “public property.”

-Industrial chemists, engineers, and managers in Orange organizations have contributed to the unrelenting production of these durable and non-biodegradable synthetic polymers, which have now been used in nearly everything—from miles and miles of ocean fishing nets (called “ghost nets” after they’re abandoned at sea by boat operators) to millions of tons of throw-away products and packaging that ends up in storm drains, tributaries, and then oceans.
-Typical of Orange-stage thinking, a focus on maximizing shareholder wealth has resulted in scant attention placed on the consumer-disposal and environmental-disaster sides of things.
-The sheer volume of discarded plastics in the environment already (not to mention a plethora of other harmful chemicals) raises the question of whether humanity has already passed the point of no return, as the following two-part documentary along with a couple recent articles shockingly illustrate:
+For decades industrial chemists, engineers, and managers in Orange-stage organizations have contributed to the unrelenting production of these durable and non-biodegradable synthetic polymers, which have now been used in nearly everything—from miles and miles of ocean fishing nets (called “ghost nets” after they’ve been abandoned at sea by boat operators) to millions of tons of throw-away products and packaging that end up in storm drains, tributaries, and then oceans.
+Typical of Orange-stage thinking, a focus on maximizing shareholder wealth has resulted in scant attention placed on the consumer-disposal and environmental-impact side of things.
+The sheer volume of discarded plastics strewn across our planet already (not to mention a plethora of other harmful chemicals) raises the question of whether ecosystems have already passed the point of no return, as the following two documentaries along with a few recent articles shockingly illustrate:

 Drowning in Plastic